-Bodega Latina, which does business as El Super, was cited $1,164,500 after an investigation found that "some workers were forced to work while sick, others were told to apply for unemployment while quarantining or in isolation, while others waited months to be paid," according to the California Labor Commissioner.
+Some of the workers were forced to work while sick, others were told to apply for unemployment while quarantining or in isolation, while others waited months to be paid, according to the California Labor Commissioner.
 The grocery chain is refuting the allegations.

 "The claims made in recent media reports referencing a citation from California Labor Commissioner regarding supplemental paid sick leave (SPSL) are false.
 We are, and have always been, committed to complying with labor laws,'' said Eric Rose, a spokesman for El Super.

 "For months, we have attempted to work with the Labor Commissioner in order to provide evidence of compliance with SPSL.
 We are disappointed that the Labor Commissioner acted without completing their investigation.
 The citation is without merit and we will vigorously defend our record of compliance.
 We have filed an appeal and are confident that when all the facts are known, we will prevail in court,'' he continued.

 The citations were issued to Bodega Latina Corporation, a Delaware corporation doing business as El Super with 52 stores in California.
 The following locations in Los Angeles and San Bernardino counties were cited: